DFL Senate candidate Al Franken raised nearly $2.2 million in campaign contributions during the first quarter of 2008, his campaign announced today.

-More than 95,000 people have contributed to the Franken campaign, officials said, of whom some 16,000 were Minnesotans -- about 17 percent.
+More than 95,000 people have contributed to the Franken campaign, officials said, of whom more than 16,000 were Minnesotans -- about 17 percent.
 Nearly 5,000 Minnesotans contributed to the Franken campaign in the first quarter, they said.

-Chris McNellis, Nelson-Pallmeyer's campaign manager, said that about 95 percent of his donors are Minnesotans.
+Chris McNellis, Nelson-Pallmeyer's campaign manager, said that their Minnesota donor base is about 95 percent.

 In other fundraising reports: